COVID-19

 On This Page:

 COVID-19 is the disease caused by the SARS-CoV-2 Coronavirus, which was discovered in 2019.
 Coronaviruses as a group have been known to science since the late 1930’s and are recognized to cause 15-30% of all winter “common colds”.
-SARS-CoV-2 coronavirus is much more serious than the common cold because it is a new strain for which most people have no immune defense.
+SARS-CoV-2 coronavirus is much more serious than the common cold because it is a new strain for which we are still building population immunity to.

 COVID-19 infections cause a range of illness from mild, which can be treated at home, to severe enough that hospitalization is required.
-In most people symptoms are similar to the flu or common cold, however some people can have severe symptoms requiring hospitalization or even resulting in death.
+In most people symptoms are like the flu or common cold, however some people can have severe symptoms requiring hospitalization or even resulting in death.
 Individuals 65 years or older and those with underlying health conditions are at higher risk from COVID-19.
+The more severe an infection or the more reinfections a person experiences also increases their risk of “long COVID” or Post-Acute Sequelae of SARS-CoV-2 infection (PASC).
+Long COVID can be different for different people but can include long term inflammation, fatigue, organ dysfunction, or neurologic dysfunction.

 If you are at higher risk, the Benton County Health Department recommends speaking to your medical provider about creating a COVID plan, which should cover your personal risk, prevention strategies, and treatment options in case you do get sick.